Aru va`en: A Keeping of the Troth

 They came because the howl had passed over the dens and left no faithful thing untouched.

-They came beneath the torn banners in the hollow of stone, where the first vows had been spoken before any living wolf had a name: mothers, cubs, watchers, singers, scarred ones, lame ones, blind ones, old wolves whose legs shook beneath their own weight.
+They gathered beneath the torn banners in the hollow of stone, where vows had been spoken before any living wolf had a name: mothers, cubs, watchers, singers, scarred ones, lame ones, blind ones, wolves whose legs shook beneath their own weight.

 No fire was lit.